J-Tech-Japan/Sekiban/docs/docfx_project/articles/sekiban-event-sourcing-basics.md

 And `Command` has two main part of it.
 1. Command Data (Usually called `Command`) - Order contents, it usually send from user.
 Some cases, system can send command for a aggregate (stream) as well.
-    Commands will need to detarmine which stream Events are written by returning Guid Value on `GetAggregateId();` In Sekiban, validation attribute takes care of most part of validations that you can define its restrictions.
+    Commands will need to determine which stream Events are written by returning Guid Value on `GetAggregateId();` In Sekiban, validation attribute takes care of most part of validations that you can define its restrictions.

 2. Command Handler - Function or Program that take care the Order (Command.)
 Handler takes care of Consistency Check and making event(s) to save.